 We also ordered a glass of Rosé Crémant de Loire, a sparkling Cabernet Franc made by Château de Brézé, from Saumur, France.
 Both were gladly ordered again once everybody had arrived.

 Being that night’s “guests of honor”, we also got the Anchovies and Meatballs starters as additional sharing plates on the house.
 Those dishes didn’t disappoint either, especially that magnificent tomato sauce for the meatballs!
 It does without saying that the recipe comes from Nonna Ferrari…

 The main dishes:

 The kids enjoyed the NY steak and plates of home-made mushroom ravioli in cheese sauce (not pictured).

 Too bad that Tony and Austin had to leave mid-service to catch a flight to Cincinnati.
-With the diversity of our main dishes, I could have used Austin’s expert advise on the wine pairings.
+With the diversity of our main dishes, I could have used Austin’s expert advice on the wine pairings.
 Eventually, we decided on two great wines from up-and-coming Californian winemakers.
 The fresh and crisp 2016 Jonquille Viognier from Jennifer Reichardt’s Raft Wines and a surprisingly light and refreshing 2015 Familiar Mourvèdre from Hardy Wallace’s Dirty & Rowdy Family Winery.

 Across the board, the food was excellent; nicely balanced, and seasoned.
 Only small critiques would be that the chocolate fudge cake turned out just a tad dry, and the pot pie lids were tucked in slightly uneven and therefore were not entirely cooked through in places.
 We had a splendid evening, and it was great seeing the Ferrari brothers again.
 Alas too short, but I hope to be able to welcome them to Amsterdam in the future!